Heimat, Folk-art and Travesty

 The international Berlin art show "Strich und Faden" offers subversive travesties of folk-art, and works that thematize regionalism, tribalism, cultural ownership, gender roles, and sexuality in innovative, thoughtful and humorous ways.

+The traditional German expression "nach Strich und Faden" has its origin in the craft of weaving, where it was used when testing the cloth's quality.
+It means to do something thoroughly, with great artistry and precision, or according to the rules of an art or craft.
+In contemporary language it has gained connotations of trickery, deceit and travesty.
 Travesty (in the sense of deceit and role playing) is a device present in many works in this show, either as an artistic attitude, or as a subject matter.
 It is often used by artists to subvert the traditions of Art & Crafts and nationalism.
 While often humorous, works like these nonetheless make serious and inspired statements about tribalism, regionalism, gender roles, and sexuality.

 Participating Artists:

-Part II
+Part II21>

 Peeter Allik - EST (linocut/lithoprint) pdf